Brighton, Victoria: Today

 The former Brighton Municipal Offices, now the Brighton library and council chamber, were designed by K. F. Knight in 1959-60 are a red brick miniature of Frank Lloyd Wright's Guggenheim Museum in New York City.
 The interior furnishings were created by industrial designer Grant Featherston.

 Population

 In the 2016 Census, there were 23,253 people in Brighton.
 68.1% of people were born in Australia.
 The next most common countries of birth were England 5.4%, China 2.8%, New Zealand 1.7%, United States of America 1.2% and South Africa 1.1%.
 79.0% of people spoke only English at home.
 Other languages spoken at home included Mandarin 3.2%, Greek 1.9%, Italian 1.5%, Russian 1.4% and French 0.8%.
-The most common responses for religion in Brighton were No Religion 33.6%, Catholic 22.5% and Anglican 16.7%.
+The most common responses for religion in Brighton were Christianity 55.9%, No Religion 33.6%, Catholic 22.5% (subsector of Christianity) and Anglican 16.7% (subsector of Christianity.

 Transport

 Brighton is serviced by the Gardenvale, North Brighton, Middle Brighton, and Brighton Beach railway stations on the Sandringham line.

 Tram Route 64 from Melbourne University services the eastern extremities of the suburb, while there are also a range of bus services, including 216, Monash University bound 630 and 219 which run through the Melbourne CBD.
 Several major arterial roads run near or through Brighton.

 The Bay Trail off-road bicycle path passes through the Brighton foreshore.